-BioFinder was created by the Vermont Agency of Natural Resources with help of its partners to provide citizens with a tool to explore the distribution and richness of Vermont’s biodiversity and help secure our natural heritage for future generations.
+BioFinder was created in 2013 by the Vermont Agency of Natural Resources with help of its partners to provide citizens with a tool to explore the distribution and richness of Vermont’s biodiversity and help secure our natural heritage for future generations.

 BioFinder committees were staffed by members of the Geographic Information Systems Division of the Agency of Natural Resources (ANR) and scientists and planners from ANR’s three departments: Environmental Conservation; Fish & Wildlife; and Forests, Parks & Recreation.
 Additional scientific expertise came from the following agencies and organizations:

 U.S. Fish & Wildlife Service

 To learn about the creation of the original BioFinder, see the 2013 BioFinder Development Report.

 To learn about the 2016 update, See Draft 2016 update report.

 The BioFinder mapping module consists of a Latitude Geographics Geocortex Essentials mapping front-end, consuming ArcGIS Server 10.1 GIS mapping services published by the Agency of Natural Resources.
 Vermont Conservation Design, Species and Community Scale and the component layer sets were published as separate ArcGIS Server mapping services.

 Due to the complexity and sheer volume of data in the Vermont Conservation Design and Species and Community Scale data sets, these layers were cached for display performance.

 Base map services from ESRI, Microsoft BING, and the Vermont Center for Geographic Information provide cached aerial imagery, topographic maps, and a basic boundary map.
 These services are consumed into the Essentials mapping module.